Hamida Barmaki: Academic career

 Hamida Barmaki was born in Kabul on 4 January 1970.
 After attending Ariana High School in Kabul (1977–1987), she studied law at the Faculty of Law and Political Sciences of Kabul University.
 Her outstanding academic achievements enabled her to become one of the first women in Afghanistan to follow a career in the judicial service.
-From 1990–1991, Hamida Barmaki was enrolled in the Attorney General's Office's postgraduate training course to learn more about the practice of law.
+From 1990–1991, Barmaki was enrolled in the Attorney General's Office's postgraduate training course to learn more about the practice of law.
 After this time, she returned to Kabul University as a law professor (1992–2011).

-Hamida Barmaki's academic focus covered the fundamental issues of civil law.
+Barmaki's academic focus covered the fundamental issues of civil law.
 She was one of the few Afghan scholars who had studied in depth both the Islamic and the Romano-Germanic sources of law, which form the basis of the hybrid laws constituting the Afghan legal system.
 Her works include numerous journal articles and books in the Dari language, including an academic thesis on the "Interpretation of Statutes" (Kabul University, 2002) and a master thesis in English (University of Bologna, unpublished, 2004).
 Her last work, a large volume on the law of obligation, remained uncompleted.
-The objective of Hamida Barmaki's academic work was to provide a thorough understanding of the difficult Afghan legal system.
-For this purpose she used not only the classical methods of interpretation of Islamic and secular law, but also relied on comparative legal analysis as a tool to find solutions for legal problems inherent in other legal systems.
-She studied the necessary literature written in Dari, English, and Arabic to achieve these ends.
+The objective of Barmaki's academic work was to provide a thorough understanding of the difficult Afghan legal system.
+For this purpose she used not only the classical methods of interpretation of Islamic and secular law, but also relied on comparative legal analysis as a tool to find solutions to legal problems inherent in other legal systems.
+She studied the relevant literature written in Dari, English, and Arabic to achieve these ends.
 At the university, Professor Barmaki was admired by her students and colleagues for her analytical skills and her patient and friendly manner towards everyone she met.

 In addition to having graduated from the Faculty of Law and Political Sciences of Kabul University, she obtained a master's degree in Development, Innovation and Change (MiDIC) from the University of Bologna, Italy.
-In December 2010, she received an invitation by the Max Planck Institute for Comparative and International Private Law (Hamburg, Germany) for a research stay to begin working on her doctorate in law.
-At her home faculty, Hamida Barmaki struggled to establish an LL.M. program which she believed to be an essential tool for the development of a new generation of excellent lawyers, which were urgently needed inside the country.
+In December 2010, she received an invitation from the Max Planck Institute for Comparative and International Private Law (Hamburg, Germany) for a research stay to begin working on her doctorate in law.
+At her home faculty, Hamida Barmaki struggled to establish an LL.M. program which she believed to be an essential tool for the development of a new generation of excellent lawyers, which were urgently needed in Afghanistan.